 Stage 3: Severe Periodontitis - with potential for additional tooth loss

-At this stage, much of the damage to the gums and teeth is permanent and cannot be reversed.
+Much of the damage to the gums and teeth is permanent and cannot be reversed at this stage.

 Extensive damage to soft tissues and the bone tissues that support the teeth may eventually lead to tooth loss.